briantwene/Colour-Generator-Project/README.md

 ## Credits
-This project was inspirered by this site: http://www.shodor.org/~ishaanr/PHP/colorgenerator.php?
+This project was inspired by this [site](http://www.shodor.org/~ishaanr/PHP/colorgenerator.php?)